Tax Brackets Explained: How They Actually Work (2026)

 Misconception 5: “Tax brackets are fixed.”

-Reality: Brackets are adjusted annually for inflation, and they can change dramatically with legislation.
-The TCJA substantially changed bracket thresholds and rates, and the potential 2026 sunset could change them again.
+Reality: Brackets are adjusted annually for inflation, and they can change with legislation.
+The TCJA substantially changed bracket thresholds and rates, and the One Big Beautiful Bill Act made those rates permanent.

 Filing Status Comparison: Same Income, Different Tax